katjakovalchuk/More-OOP/README.md

 - class CharacterFactory
    - methods: Character createCharacter() { returns random instance of any existing character }
 - class GameManager
    - methods: void fight(Character c1, Character c2) { to provide fight between to characters and explain via command line what happens during fight, till both of the characters are alive }

+## Solution
+- all classes implemented in different programs
+- GameManager runs automaticaly